holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.2 Changing Governance

-Any Core Circle Member of a Circle may propose changing its Governance, thus making a **_“Proposal”_** as a **_“Proposer”_**.
+Any Role Representative of a Role within a Circle may propose changing its Governance, thus making a **_“Proposal”_** as a **_“Proposer”_**.
+The Proposer must make this Proposal to the Role Representatives of all Roles within the Circle, who become the participants in the Governance Process for resolving this Proposal.

-Before a Proposal is adopted, all Core Circle Members must have the opportunity to raise Tensions about adopting the Proposal.
+Before a Proposal is adopted, all participants must have the opportunity to raise Tensions about adopting the Proposal.
 Each Tension so raised is considered an **_“Objection”_** if it meets the criteria defined in this section, and the person who raised it becomes the **_“Objector”_**.

 Proposals are considered adopted and amend the Governance of the Circle only if no Objections are so raised.
-If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Circle may adopt the Proposal, after which all Core Circle Members must have another opportunity to raise further Objections before the Proposal is adopted.
+If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Circle may adopt the Proposal, after which all participants must have another opportunity to raise further Objections before the Proposal is adopted.

 #### 3.2.1 Making Proposals

-Any Core Circle Member may make a Proposal within a **_“Governance Meeting”_** of the Circle.
+A Proposer may make a Proposal within a **_“Governance Meeting”_** of the Circle.

-Alternatively, a Core Circle Member may distribute a Proposal to all other Core Circle Members asynchronously, outside of a Governance Meeting, using any written communication channel approved for this purpose by the Circle’s Secretary.
-When this happens, the Facilitator may either apply the same process and rules used within a Governance Meeting, or may allow each Core Circle Member to directly declare whether or not he or she has Objections to integrate.
-Further, at any point before an asynchronous Proposal is adopted, the Facilitator or any Core Circle Member may stop the asynchronous processing by requesting the Proposer escalate the Proposal to a Governance Meeting, and notifying the Circle’s Secretary.
+Alternatively, a Proposer may distribute a Proposal to all required participants asynchronously, outside of a Governance Meeting, using any written communication channel approved for this purpose by the Circle’s Secretary.
+When this happens, the Facilitator may either apply the same process and rules used within a Governance Meeting, or may allow each participant to directly declare whether or not he or she has Objections to integrate.
+Further, at any point before an asynchronous Proposal is adopted, any participant may stop the asynchronous processing by requesting the Proposer escalate the Proposal to a Governance Meeting, and notifying the Circle’s Secretary.

 A Circle may adopt Policies to further constrain when or how Proposals may be made or processed outside of a Governance Meeting.
 However, no Policy may limit the right to stop asynchronous processing by escalating to a Governance Meeting.
 A Circle may also use a Policy to create a time limit for responding to asynchronous Proposals, upon which any asynchronous Proposal is automatically adopted if no Objections or escalation requests are raised.